There are many different types of contraception available and you should talk to a doctor or nurse about the best choice for you.

 Contraception is used to prevent pregnancy.

-Some contraceptive methods use sex hormones to change fertility by blocking sperm, stopping the release of the egg and changing the lining of the womb.
+Some contraceptive methods use hormones to change fertility by blocking sperm, stopping the release of the egg and changing the lining of the womb.
 Other methods (such as condoms) act as a barrier and rely on stopping sperm from reaching the egg.
-Some people use methods that depend on choosing to have sex only at those times of the month when the woman is not fertile.
+Some people use methods that depend on being aware of the fertile times of the menstrual cycle, and choosing not to have sex during those times.

 Long-acting reversible contraceptives (LARCs) are the most effective reversible methods.
 These ‘fit and forget’ methods include intra-uterine devices (IUDs) and contraceptive implants (e.g. Implanon).